MRtrix3/mrtrix3/docs/reference/commands/mrmodelfield.rst

 Description
 -----------

-Model an input image using low frequency 3D polynomial basis functions.
 This command was designed to estimate a DWI bias field using the sum of normalised multi-tissue CSD compartments.

 Options
 -------